-- 2.6.4.5.6 Include a HCBS Waiver service plan (Person-Centered Service Plan) for Enrollees receiving HCBS Waiver services.
-The Contractor shall develop the Person-Centered Service Plan as follows: - 2.6.4.5.6.1 For an Enrollee who is not receiving HCBS Waiver services, the Contractor shall ensure that the Person-Centered Service Plan is developed within fifteen (15) days after the Contractor is notified that the Enrollee is determined eligible for HCBS Waiver services.
-The Contractor is responsible for actual HCBS Waiver service planning, including the development, implementation, and monitoring of the Person-Centered Service Plan, and updating the Person-Centered Service Plan when an Enrollee's needs change.
+Contractor is responsible for actual HCBS Waiver service planning, including the development, implementation, and monitoring of the Person- Centered Service Plan, and updating the Person- Centered Service Plan when an Enrollee's needs change.
 The Person-Centered Service Plan Care Coordinator will lead HCBS Waiver service planning through coordination with the Enrollee and the ICT.
 2.6.4.5.6.2 For an Enrollee who is receiving HCBS Waiver services at the time of this assignment, the Contractor will use the Enrollee's existing Person-Centered Service Plan, and that Person-Centered Service Plan will remain in effect for at least a one hundred eighty (180)-day transition period unless changed with the input and consent of the Enrollee and only after completion of a face-to-face comprehensive needs assessment in the Enrollee's home.
 The Person-Centered Service Plan will be transmitted to the Contractor prior to the effective date of enrollment.
-The Person-Centered changing or updating the HCBS Waiver service planning, as appropriate, through coordination with the Enrollee and the ICT.
+The Person-Centered Service Plan Care Coordinator will lead the process for changing or updating the HCBS Waiver service planning, as appropriate, through coordination with the Enrollee and the ICT.
 2.6.4.5.6.3 In addition to Section 2.6.4.5.6.2, for an Enrollee who is receiving HCBS Waiver services and was enrolled in another MCO, but is enrolling in and transitioning to the Contractor's Demonstration Plan the Enrollee's existing Person-Centered Service Plan will remain in effect for at least ninety (90) days unless changed with the input and consent of the Enrollee.
 For such Enrollees transitioning from the Contractor to a new Demonstration Plan, the Contractor shall provide the Person Centered Service Plan to the new Demonstration Plan within fifteen (15) days.
-2.6.4.5.6.4 For an Enrollee who is receiving HCBS Waiver services through the Contractor and ceases to be eligible for Contractor services, but continues to be eligible for HCBS Waiver or equivalent home care services, the Contractor will deliver the Enrollee's existing Person-Centered Service Plan to the applicable State agency within fifteen (15) days after new coverage information is reflected in MEDI.
+2.6.4.5.6.4 For an Enrollee who is receiving HCBS Waiver services through the Contractor and ceases to be eligible for Contractor services, but continues to be eligible for HCBS Waiver or equivalent home care services, the Contractor will deliver the Enrollee's existing Person- Centered Service Plan to the applicable State agency within fifteen (15) days after new coverage information is reflected in MEDI.